artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part2-configuringtor.md

 ![](../../img/tor5.PNG)

+For now ignore the lines with a hashtag in front of them, as they are temporarily disabled.

 #### Now a word or two about the `proxy` and `onion` lines.

 At the beginning of this part I mentioned that maximising the benefit to the Decred network will be my priority.
 With TOR there are two paths you can follow:

-- the `proxy` route will make your node behave like as a TOR client.
-It will check for new blocks, transactions and synchronise over the TOR network.
+- the `proxy` flag by itself would make your node behave like as a TOR client, **but** since we took the time to set up a hidden service we will also be able to accept connections from others connecting to the Decred network through TOR.
+In short, our node will check for new blocks, transactions and synchronise over the TOR network and act as a peer for other anonymous TOR **dcrd** nodes.
 If you want your node to be **anonymous** then **this is the option you should choose**, and your **dcrd.conf** file should look like this:

 ```[Application Options]

 proxy=127.0.0.1:9050
-listen=
-externalip=a3q7hg3jsizqhxqo.onion
+listen=127.0.0.1
+externalip=nxnw3bdlwbe5kl7k.onion
 torisolation=1
 ```

-- the `onion` route, however, makes your node act as a bridge between the TOR network and traffic over regular Internet, as is an example of a client-server setup.
-As a result, your own node's traffic **will not** be anonymous, but the benefit of that is that **both** the clearnet and the TOR nodes can connect to your node as peers.
-I feel that out of the two options this affects the network in the most positive way, so this is the route I will go, and my **dcrd.conf** file will look like this:
+- the `onion` route, like the one above, is also an example of a client-server setup, which makes your node act as a bridge between the TOR network and traffic over regular Internet.
+As a result, your own node's traffic **will not** be anonymous, but the benefit of that is that **both** the clearnet and the TOR nodes can connect to your node as peers, and your node accepts the TOR connections via TOR, and regular ones via clearnet.
+Even at the cost of this node's anonymity, I feel that out of the two options this one affects the network in the most positive way, so this is the route I will go, and my **dcrd.conf** file will look like this:

 ```[Application Options]

 onion=127.0.0.1:9050
-listen=
-externalip=a3q7hg3jsizqhxqo.onion
+externalip=nxnw3bdlwbe5kl7k.onion
 torisolation=1
 ```